-The Volkswagen Group’s Board of Management expects the global economy to record the same level of growth in 2016 as in the previous year.
-Risks will arise from turbulence in the financial markets and structural deficits in individual countries.
-In addition, growth prospects continue to be hurt by geopolitical tensions and conflicts.
-We expect the economic upturn to continue in most industrialized nations, with moderate rates of expansion overall.
-As in the previous year, growth will in all probability be muted in many emerging markets.
+The Volkswagen Group’s Board of Management expects the global economy to record slightly higher growth in 2017 than in the previous year.
+We believe risks will arise from protectionist tendencies, turbulence in the financial markets and structural deficits in individual countries.
+In addition, growth prospects will continue to be hurt by geopolitical tensions and conflicts.
+We expect the economic upturn to continue in the large majority of industrialized nations, with stable rates of expansion overall.
+Most emerging markets will probably see faster growth than in the previous year.
 We expect the strongest rates of expansion in Asia’s emerging economies.

-We expect automotive financial services to continue to grow in importance worldwide in 2016.
+We believe that automotive financial services will continue to be very important for vehicle sales worldwide in 2017.

-We expect that, on the whole, deliveries to customers of the Volkswagen Group in 2016 will be on a level with the previous year amid persistently challenging market conditions, with a growing volume in China.
+We expect that deliveries to customers of the Volkswagen Group in 2017 will moderately exceed the prior-year volume amid persistently challenging market conditions.

 The Board of Management